V-Shadbolt/stable-diffusion-telegram-bot/README.md

 For AMD GPUs:

- I highly suggest following along with the video by [FE-Engineer](https://www.youtube.com/watch?v=n8RhNoAenvM) which outlines the below instructions on how to install ROCm on Windows and how to use ZLUDA.
-Full credit on the AMD GPU instructions to the author of that video.
+ We'll take advantage of ZLUDA to run Stable Diffusion on an AMD GPU.
+The Repo by [lshqqytiger](https://github.com/lshqqytiger/stable-diffusion-webui-amdgpu) is an AMD-specific fork of [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
->ZLUDA only works on [HIP SDK supported](https://rocm.docs.amd.com/projects/install-on-windows/en/develop/reference/system-requirements.html) AMD GPUs
+>Note, ZLUDA only works on [HIP SDK supported](https://rocm.docs.amd.com/projects/install-on-windows/en/develop/reference/system-requirements.html) AMD GPUs

 1. Install [Python 3.10.6](https://www.python.org/downloads/release/python-3106/), ensuring "Add to PATH" is checked
 2. Install [git](https://git-scm.com/download/win)
 3. Install [HIP SDK for Windows](https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html)
->Ensure you de-select the Visual Studio Code options during install or you will get an error during install
+>Ensure you de-select the `Visual Studio Code` options during install or you may get an error during install
-4. Download the latest [ZLUDA .zip release](https://github.com/lshqqytiger/ZLUDA/releases/) and extract it to your chosen directory
-5. Add `%HIP_PATH%bin` and add the extracted folder location for ZLUDA to PATH
+4. Add `%HIP_PATH%bin` to PATH
-6. Clone `https://github.com/lshqqytiger/stable-diffusion-webui-amdgpu.git` with `git clone` and navigate to the directory.
+5. Clone `https://github.com/lshqqytiger/stable-diffusion-webui-amdgpu.git` with `git clone` and navigate to the directory.
-7. Run `webui.bat`
-8. After install, stop `webui.bat`
-9. Copy `cublas.dll` and `cusparse.dll` from the extracted ZLUDA folder to `...\stable-diffusion-webui-amdgpu\venv\Lib\site-packages\torch\lib`
-10. Delete the existing `cublas64_11.dll` and `cusparse64_11.dll` from `...\stable-diffusion-webui-amdgpu\venv\Lib\site-packages\torch\lib`
-11. Rename the copied `cublas.dll` and `cusparse.dll` files to `cublas64_11.dll` and `cusparse64_11.dll` respectively
-12. Run `webui.bat --use-zluda --api --listen`
+6. Run `webui.bat --use-zluda --api --listen`
 > Note, first image generation will take a very long time and will look like it is doing nothing.
-The bot will likely time out.
-Leave your computer be for quite some time and keep an eye on the terminal window for progress.
+I recommend using the webui at [127.0.0.1:7860/](http://127.0.0.1:7860/) with a basic prompt such as `a person riding a bike`.
+Leave your computer be for quite some time (20+ minutes) and keep an eye on the terminal window for a progress bar.

 **Bot Usage**